GlasshouseVentureStudio/glasshouse-stack/packages/components/README.md

 # ![GVSComponents](./gvs-components.svg)

-This package contains the core React components used in the GVSStack design system.
+This package contains the core React components used by Glasshouse developers.

 ## Installation